 Unlike the other driver’s insurance company, your own auto insurance company is one of the first numbers you should call after an accident.

-As with the other driver’s insurance company, however, be careful that you don’t indicate any degree of fault.
+Disclaimer: Be careful that you don’t indicate any degree of fault.
 Be honest about what happened, but keep the details general until you’ve consulted a car accident attorney.

 9. Leaving The Scene Without Taking Photos